CAKE Software License and Service Agreement

 (c) Consent to Use Customer Data.
 Customer grants to Supplier a non-exclusive, world-wide, royalty-free, fully paid up, perpetual and irrevocable license to access and use Customer Data as necessary for Supplier, its Corporate Affiliates, and their respective Personnel, to (i) enforce the Agreement, (ii) exercise their respective rights under the Agreement, and (iii) perform their respective obligations under the Agreement.
 Customer further grants to Supplier, and its Personnel working in an official capacity on behalf of Supplier, a non-exclusive, world-wide, royalty-free, fully paid up, irrevocable license to use Customer Data to create Usage Data.
 Usage Data, once created, shall become Supplier Materials.
 In the event that Usage Data, or any portion thereof, is ever deemed Customer Data, Customer shall grant to Supplier a nonexclusive, irrevocable, transferrable, sublicensable, perpetual license to use Customer Data to the extent necessary for Supplier to make use of any such Usage Data in any manner it sees fit.
 Customer may grant to Supplier additional rights to use Customer Data as set forth in an Order Form.
 Supplier shall not use Customer Data except as permitted by this Section 6(c).

 (d) Customer Feedback.
 Supplier shall own all right, title, and interest to any suggestions, ideas, enhancement requests, feedback, recommendations, or other information provided by Customer to Supplier relating to the improvement of the Products (“Customer Feedback”).
 Supplier shall have no obligation to Customer with regard to the Customer Feedback.
-Customer shall have no obligation to provide Customer Feedback.
+Customer shall have no obligation toprovide Customer Feedback.
+For the sake of clarity, Customer Feedback is not Customer Data.

 (a) Customer Responsibilities.